chethanv28/cloud-native-storage-self-service-manager/README.md

 CNS Manager exposes APIs that can be invoked by authorized users to detect issues.

-This repository provides artifacts for deploying CNS manager in vanilla Kubernetes cluster, as well as the client sdk to invoke its endpoints.
+This repository provides artifacts for deploying CNS manager in Vanilla Kubernetes cluster, as well as the client sdk to invoke its endpoints.

 ## Deploying cns-manager
 CNS manager needs to be deployed in one of the Kubernetes clusters in the vCenter.